tnebooks/12th-physics/content.en/docs/atomic-and-nuclear-physics/_index.md

 ## Solution

-Let the mass of the electron be $m$ and mass of the nucleus be $M$.
+Let the mass of the electron be *m* and mass of the nucleus be *M*.
 Since there is no external force acting on the system, the centre of mass of hydrogen atom remains at rest.
 Hence, both nucleus and electron move about the centre of mass as shown in figure.

 ![](EX-9.4.png)

-Let $V$ be the velocity of the nuclear motion and $\nu$ be the velocity of electron motion.
+Let *V* be the velocity of the nuclear motion and \(\nu\) be the velocity of electron motion.
 Since the total linear momentum of the system is zero,

 $$-m\nu + M V = 0 \ \text{or}$$ $$M V = m\nu = p$$ $$\vec{p}_e + \vec{p}_n = \vec{0}\ \text{or}$$ $$\left|\vec{p}_e\right| = \left|\vec{p}_n\right| = p$$